steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             app.UseStatusCodePagesWithReExecute("/Errors/Error/{0}");
             Some applications use:
                 app.UseExceptionHandler("/Home/Error");
+            Unauthorized (401) errors are directed to the Errors controller with a code of 0.
         Why is the errorCode 0 in the Errors Error action method?
             Possibly, the error redirection happens only when status codes are returned by the pipline <rather than when an exception is thrown.>